Ofenhed/WebauthnAccounting/README.md

 ## Webauthn
 [Webauthn](https://webauthn.me/introduction) is an API for accessing devices which can help authencicate a user.
 It uses public keys, where the hardware keys can be stored on hardware devices.
 It initially sets up the key by asking the device to generate a public/private keypair.
 The device responds with a public key and an identifier (where the identifier *may* include the encrypted private key).
 The server can then provide the identifier and a challenge to the device to get a response verifiable against the previously provided public key.

+### Security notes
+* Make sure that you make a conscious choice if you set `authenticatorSelection.authenticatorAttachment` to `platform`, as this allows for keys stored directly on the user device, which would not provide the same security as the `cross-platform` alternative.
+* Make sure that the method used for the frontend to get a list of the user's `KEY_ID` has a restrictive CORS policy, so that it cannot easily be extracted to unlock phishing attacks against the user.

 ## General suggestion
 The federated login system is likely correct (as the threats on most days are likely small), so we should mostly trust it.
 * **Login**: We hold a database table with Webauthn keys for each persistent identifier of a user received from the IdP.
 Users authenticated by the IdP who doesn't hold a valid entry in the webauthn keys table should not be able to log in.
 After a successful federated login, the user must be forced to authenticate using Webauthn.
 If there is no `WEBAUTHN_TOKEN` for the current user, then the users in `TOKEN_ADMINISTRATOR` should be notified and the user must be denied access.